echogarden-project/echogarden/docs/Server.md

 ## Using the client class

-For Node.js clients, a simple client class allows to wrap communications with with the server in a more convenient interface, without needing to know the details of the protocol.
+For Node.js clients, a simple client class allows to wrap communications with the server in a more convenient interface, without needing to know the details of the protocol.

 Currently, the client is is embedded in the main codebase.
 This means you have to import the `echogarden` package to use it: